While it’s a bit of a mouthful, a vehicle’s “positive crankcase ventilation” valve, or PCV valve for short, is a vital emission control device.

 How Much Does It Cost To Replace A Bad PCV Valve?

 There are two options for fixing PCV valve problems: clean or replace the valve.
-If your car’s PCV is fine, a tech can clean it, and you’ll only have to pay for their time.
+If your car’s PCV is satisfactory, a tech can clean it, and you’ll only have to pay for their time.

 If you need to replace the PCV valve, the part itself costs just $5 to $25.
 As for labor costs, most repair shops charge for 30 minutes at a rate of $75 to $130 per hour.